-18. Heinz Field Operating Lease
+18. Acrisure Stadium Operating Lease

 The Authority entered into a lease agreement with PSSI Stadium LLC (PSSI) with an initial term of 29.5 years, commencing in August 2001 and ending February 18, 2031.
 PSSI (a related entity to the Steelers) subleases the facility to Pittsburgh Steelers Sports, Inc. (Steelers) and the University of Pittsburgh.
 Obligated payments to the Authority include the following (a) ticket surcharge revenues from NFL events (5% ticket surcharge is imposed by the Authority on all NFL event tickets sold at Heinz Field [capped at \$3]), with the first \$1.4 million of total ticket surcharge monies restricted to pay principal and interest on the Ticket Surcharge Bonds and surcharge proceeds over \$1.4 million paid to the Authority for deposit into the Heinz Field capital reserve fund; (b) ticket surcharge revenues from non-NFL Events (5% ticket surcharge is imposed by the Authority on all non-NFL events tickets [capped at \$2.25]) and (c) non-sporting event revenues (15% of net revenues from non-sporting events).
-In lease year 2020 (April 1 to March 31), no revenue was recognized by the Authority from NFL events or non-sporting event revenues, and \$18,410 was recorded from non-NFL event ticket surcharge.
-In fiscal year 2020, the National Football League, like all professional sporting events, had to eliminate or reduce stadium capacity due to the COVID-19 pandemic.
-In lease year 2021, the Authority recognized \$0 in ticket surcharge revenue from NFL events (after bond payment), \$368,468 from non-NFL event ticket surcharge, and \$0 from 15% of the nonsporting event revenues.
+In lease year 2022 (April 1 to March 31) the Authority recognized \$493,095 in ticket surcharge for NFL events, \$440,748 from non-NFL event ticket surcharge and \$122,951 from 15% of the nonsporting event revenues.
+In lease year 2021, the Authority recognized \$0 in ticket surcharge revenue from NFL events (after bond payment), \$368,468 from non-NFL event ticket surcharge, and \$0 from 15% of the non-sporting event revenues.

 On October 15, 2014, the Authority and PSSI entered into an Amendment to the Lease Agreement (Amendment) whereby, beginning June 1, 2015, PSSI pays additional annual rent of \$2,110,000, which is pledged to pay principal and interest on the Guaranteed Revenue Bonds, Taxable Series of 2014 (see Note 6).
-This money was received in 2021 and 2020.
-Pursuant to the Amendment beginning April 1, 2015 and continuing thereafter if certain conditions are met, an additional, fixed \$1 capital reserve fund ticket surcharge (Additional

-Surcharge) is imposed on all tickets sold for all NFL events and non-NFL events utilizing the seating bowl of Heinz Field, and is deposited into the Heinz Field capital reserve fund.
-Nothing was generated in 2020 due to the COVID 19 pandemic, and \$376,678 was generated in 2021 from the \$1 Additional Surcharge and was deposited to the Heinz Field capital reserve fund.
+This money was received in 2022 and 2021.
+Pursuant to the Amendment beginning April 1, 2015 and continuing thereafter if certain conditions are met, an additional, fixed \$1 capital reserve fund ticket surcharge (Additional Surcharge) is imposed on all tickets sold for all NFL events and non-NFL events utilizing the seating bowl of Acrisure Stadium, and is deposited into the Acrisure Stadium capital reserve fund.
+In 2022 \$1,032,694 was generated from the \$1 Additional Surcharge.
+In 2021 \$376,678 was generated from the \$1 Additional Surcharge and was deposited to the Acrisure Stadium capital reserve fund.